zkzk5214/CV_Proj/Proj1/README.md

 [__Vehicle-Detection-and-Tracking__](https://github.com/kcg2015/Vehicle-Detection-and-Tracking)

 ## How to Get Started
-Evaluate the tracker you downloaded, out of the box, on one of the publicly available tracking datasets.
+1.Evaluate the tracker, out of the box, on one of the publicly available tracking datasets.
-See what kinds of mistakes it makes.
+2.See what kinds of mistakes it makes.
-Hypothesize how you might improve the tracker to not make those mistakes.
+3.Hypothesize how you might improve the tracker to not make those mistakes.
-Implement your improvement.
+4.Implement your improvement.
-Evaluate your improved tracker on the dataset from before, to see if it got better.
+5.Evaluate your improved tracker on the dataset from before, to see if it got better.
-Also, check if there are some sequences it got worse on;this is important because focusing on fixing one problem inadvertently screws up something that used to work before.
+6.Check if there are some sequences it got worse on(this is important because focusing on fixing one problem inadvertently screws up something that used to work before)
-Iterate, Iterate, Iterate.
+7.Iterate, Iterate, Iterate.